 Olive Sustainability Website

 Not necessarily.
-The organic production model of EVOO (Extra Virgin Olive Oil) could be considered the most sustainable, as long as it uses short distribution channels.
-But it is not the only aspect required for the respect of the environment.
-Actually, sustainable production involves improving the structural and nutritional quality of the soil, reducing dependence on external chemical inputs or increasing the biodiversity and landscape quality of the agroecosystem.
-It also integrates practices and technologies that reduce energy consumption and waste generation as they guarantee the medium and long-term profitability of the olive grove.
+The EVOO (Extra Virgin Olive Oil) organic production model might be the most sustainable, as long as it uses short distribution channels.
+However, organic production alone does not guarantee sustainable.
+Sustainable olive and olive oil production involves: improving the structural and nutritional quality of the soil; reducing dependence on external chemical inputs; increasing the agroecosystem's biodiversity and landscape quality; integrating practices and technologies to reduce energy consumption and waste generation (which will enhance the sector's medium-and long-term profitability).

-No. There are multiple combinations of management practices and technological solutions applied to the olive grove that lead to varying degrees of sustainability in the oil and olive production process:
+No. Multiple combinations of management practices and technological solutions can create varying degrees of sustainability in the olive and olive oil production process:

-- Diversification of the agricultural landscape (hedgerows, intercropping, patches of native woodland, riverside forests...).
+- Diversification of the agricultural landscape (hedgerows, intercropping, native woodland, riverside forests...).

-- Application of organic fertilizers (composted pomace waste, manure, shredded remains of pruning, remains of clearing the herbaceous cover...).
+- Use of organic fertilizers (composted pomace waste, manure, shredded remains of pruning, remains of weeding the vegetation cover...).